Recusal Guidelines for Judges of the Employment Court pursuant to s 222B Employment Relations Act 2000

 - There will be some situations in which individual Judges should ask Registrars to ensure that they are not allocated classes of case.
 Non-exhaustive examples may include where a recent appointee to the Bench should not sit on proceedings involving a former client of that Judge in legal practice and, in particular, litigation concerning an issue in which the Judge may, as a practitioner, have been personally involved.
 Such directions to the Registries will need to be reviewed periodically to reflect the length of time that has elapsed since such a formal association with a party to, or a significant witness in, litigation.
 Another example of this proactive avoidance of conflicts of interest might include a Judge advising Registrars not to allocate cases in which a party’s lawyer is from a firm in which a close relative of the Judge is a partner or otherwise works as a lawyer.
 There will be numerous similar scenarios to which Judges should be alert.

-- If a Judge has any doubt about such self-initiated recusals, he/she should confer with the Chief Judge about this.
+- If a Judge has any doubt about such self-initiated recusals, they should confer with the Chief Judge about this.

 - Apart from such ‘class of case’ recusals initiated by Judges themselves, Judges will need to address questions of potential recusal in particular cases.
 Such questions will usually arise when a file is allocated to a particular Judge for pre-trial preparation and ultimate hearing and decision.
 At this point the Judges have a responsibility to familiarise themselves with relevant parts of the court file as it then stands to consider whether any potential recusal issue may arise.
 Allocation of files to individual Judges will usually take place in sufficient time before a substantive hearing which will enable alternative arrangements to be made for the case, if the originally scheduled Judge is to recuse himself/herself.